 There are a lot of reasons for the non-awakened to be leery of magic.
-Perhaps the biggest one is that spellcasting is not obvious, especially when the spellcaster is invisible.
+Perhaps the biggest one is that spells like stunbolt and manabolt are not obvious.
 A perceptive runner will notice when a potential adversary aims a firearm or baton at you, but your first indication of offensive magic may be when you start bleeding out of your ears.

-Flipping the roles around, what this means for the spellcasting runner is that in cases where adversaries are not aware that they are in fact adversaries, you can often take the time to knock out each member of a guard detail with stunbolts staged to deadly as they won't understand that you are the one attacking them.
+Flipping the roles around, what this means for the spellcasting runner is that in cases where adversaries are not aware that they are in fact adversaries, casting a stunbolt or manabolt at deadly means they may not realize they're under attack until after you've knocked one of them out.

 NOTE: Spellcasting alone does not initiate combat, meaning it does not put you in initiative rounds.
 Outside of initiative, you have a half second delay (IRL time) between spells.

 NOTE: Successfully dealing damage with a spell does initiate combat.